 - Dash of sea salt

-In a bowl whisk together pumpkin and vanilla almond milk until it become smooth.
-Stir into the steel cut oats.
-Next, stir in vanilla extract, pumpkin spice, and smidge of sea salt.
+In a bowl whisk together pumpkin and vanilla almond milk until it becomes smooth.
+Stir into the steel-cut oats.
+Next, stir in vanilla extract, pumpkin spice, and a smidge of sea salt.
 Simmer on low for approximately 20 minutes.